 All the Flowers I Normally See: Validating Kadampa Buddhist Teachings on Faith, Love & Wisdom, by Comparison with Other Buddhist Traditions (2008) by Kelsang Tsondru.
 A portfolio of essays investigating common, easily-debunked doctrinal criticisms made against the New Kadampa Tradition.
 In 2019, I added a new 20-page essay on the subject of mindfulness in Kadampa Buddhism, citing Dzogchen, Mahayana, and Theravadin sources to confirm what Geshe Kelsang Gyatso has previously said: "The Dharma is the same"!
 The text itself is modeled after Shantideva’s Guide to the Bodhisattva’s Way of Life.
 Other topics include Guru devotion, Dharma Protectors, and emptiness.
 (108 pages.
 Revised July 28th, 2020.)

 A Festival of Attainments: Understanding Kadampa Ordination, with Reference to Historical Precedents in Indian and Tibetan Buddhism (2011) by Kelsang Tsondru & Konchog Nyima.
 A Rimé (non-sectarian) approach to explaining 37 difficult points regarding Kadampa ordination vows, using only non-NKT quotes by Indian and Tibetan Lamas.
 (I even tracked down where Buddha Shakyamuni himself taught that ordination vows can continue past death, as recorded in the Tibetan canon.)
-Ten new pages of material were added in 2020, including new appendices.
+Ten new pages of material were added in the past year, including new appendices.
 Topics include karma, the Vinaya, and avijnaptirupa.
 (65 pages.
-Revised December 18th, 2020.)
+Revised May 6th, 2021.)

 Triumphalism in Tibetan Buddhism: Accepting the Victory & Offering Defeat (2010) by Michael Weaver, Kelsang Tsondru, & Konchog Nyima.
 Research notes on the philosophical debate behind the Dorje Shugden Controversy.
 In particular, I recommend the two-page appendix Social Boycotts vs. Social Discrimination (pp. 94-95), in which George Takei shows why the Tibetan Government-in-Exile is on the wrong side of history when it comes to religious bans.
 Topics include religious freedom, the tetralemma, and polemics.
 (108 pages.
 Revised May 14th, 2020.)